Penetrating Damp Proofing Walls

 - Check underneath window sills as there should be a drip groove to shed rainwater, before it gets to the house wall.
 If this is blocked with moss, dirt or cement, clear it thoroughly.

-The Cure for Penetrating Damp Proofing
+Curing Penetrating Damp Proofing Step-by-Step

 Contact us today on: 077 0908 4010